 While it may be true that younger generations like Millennials and Gen Z’ers are generally more tech-savvy than their Gen X and Baby Boomer peers, they don’t seem to be as adventurous when it comes to investing.
 As a recent survey found, just one-third of Millennials have money in the stock market, and Betterment reported that the average age of their customers is 35 (right in between Millennials and Gen X’ers).

-No matter what your technological skill level may be, it likely won’t take more than 30-60 minutes to set up an account with a robo advisor online because the process is designed to make it easier for you to invest!
+No matter what your technical skill level may be, it likely won’t take more than 30-60 minutes to set up an account with a robo advisor online because the process is designed to make it easier for you to invest!
 There are hundreds of thousands of people using robo advisors nowadays, so don’t let investing intimidate you just because the platform is unlike other investment avenues you’ve pursued in the past.

 There are pros and cons to both human and robo advisors, but given the newness of robo-advising platforms, the myths and misgivings continue to persist and turn people away before they really understand what robo-advising is.
 Rather than shrugging off potential investment opportunities, research your options to decide which route might work best for you and your investment goals, and you might find that this relatively newer method of managing a portfolio is more flexible and lucrative than you previously thought.